Dommin: Love Is Gone (2009–2011)

-Departure from Roadrunner and Rise (2012–2015)
+Departure from Roadrunner Records, Rise, and Rare (2012–2015)

 The band has been working on writing and recording for their follow up effort since 2011.
 According to a post made by the band on Dommin's official Facebook page the album will "most likely [be released] late Summer.
 August or September" of 2012.

 On October 28, 2012, Dommin premiered a new song and video on their Facebook and official website, title "The Quiet Man".

 On October 30, 2012, the band launched an updated website, with news that they have parted ways with Roadrunner.
 Shortly after, Kristofer Dommin expressed his and the band's current contractual situation and disappointment with Roadrunner, who still 'owns' the rights to some of their unreleased material and their second studio album, regardless of their dropping the band.
 This has led the group to a hiatus until all contractual obligations with Roadrunner are resolved and in return making the group 'free-agents' for a new contract.

 In the midst of this, Kristofer Dommin has posted five songs on his personal Facebook, including a brand new track titled "Desire" (which for a period of time was given to fans for free along with a newsletter subscription), an incomplete track titled "I Die" with keyboardist Konstantine, a cover of Leonard Cohen's "Im Your Man", a cover of Depeche Mode's "Precious", and a cover of Sia's "Breathe Me".

-On June 21, 2015, Dommin released the album titled "Rise".
+On June 21, 2015, Dommin released the album Rise.
 The album was mixed by Joe Barresi.